WallStreetMojo

 Example #1

-Let’s say a firm is having an asset, which is having a market value of $100.
+Let’s say a firm has an asset with a market value of $100.
 The cost of shipping that asset is $20, and commission charges are $10.

 Use the following data for the calculation of the Net Realizable Value.